vphantom/rarch/README.md

 This is similar to, and arose from the need in JavaScript for something similar to, good old [RCS](https://www.gnu.org/software/rcs/) where a single file contains not only its most recent version, but also all previous versions along with a thin layer of metadata.
 Just like RCS, rarch's strength is in using [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding): the most recent version of the data is stored in full, and reverse differences to each progressively older revision are stored.
 The result is very space-efficient and is optimized for the most common use cases of accessing the latest revision and adding a newer revision on top.

-I use it to manage revisions of web pages, but it uses [vcdiff.js](https://github.com/vphantom/vcdiff.js) under the hood which should be binary-safe.
+I use it to manage revisions of web pages, but it uses [vcdiff.js](https://github.com/vphantom/vcdiff.js) under the hood which should be binary-safe for other purposes.

-Unlike RCS and a bit more like Git, multiple packs can be named and grouped together for convenience.
+Unlike RCS and a bit more like Git, multiple packs can be named and grouped together in "trees" for convenience.
 Delta encoding is only applied to a single pack's history however, and not across packs.

+For maximum compatibility, the asynchronous bits of this module implement the standard Node callback strategy using [async](https://github.com/caolan/async) under the hood, and if you're using [Bluebird](https://github.com/petkaantonov/bluebird) globally, the promisified "...Async" versions of all async methods are also available.

 ## Installation & Basic Usage